Horizons-Developments/.github/profile/README.md

 **Can we create projects for other people?**

-> Yes, that’s possible!
-Feel free to contact us to discuss all the details!
+> Currently, we don't build projects for third persons, but feel free to contact us anyways, so we can find the best solution for everyone.

-**Can you work at Horizons Developments?**
+**Can I work at Horizons Developments?**

 > No, unfortunately that’s not possible.
 Since we are currently not an official company but merely a private hobby project, we do not offer paid positions.
-Nevertheless, you are of course welcome to volunteer to help with our projects - more info in the respective repos!
+Nevertheless, you are of course welcome to volunteer to help with our projects!
+Either open an issue on GitHub or contact us via Email to get started.

 **Other questions?**